SajaFawagreh/ATM-System-Simulation/README.md

    The DB Server will start and listen for requests from the ATM and DB Editor.

 3. **Start the DB Editor**:
-   In the second terminal, run the DB Editor process to manage the database:
+   In the third terminal, run the DB Editor process to manage the database:

    ```bash
    ./DBeditor